clk-project/clk/doc/use_cases/scrapping_the_web.md

     Getting the content of http://clk-project.org
     The topic is ./ clk

 This does the job, but it fetches the page every time the command is run.
-If the page is not expected to change often, and the command is supposed to be run a lot, it would be polite to cache the html content.
+If the page is not expected to change often, and the command is supposed to be run a lot, it would be polite to cache the HTML content.

-clk provides out of the box the `cache_disk` decorator.
+`clk` provides out of the box the `cache_disk` decorator.

 ```python
 from clk.core import cache_disk